 GPS Address: 1293 Tufton Farm, Charlottesville, VA

 Ira Wallace, author of The Timber Press Guide to Vegetable Gardening in the Southeast, is a Central Virginia Master Gardener and a worker/owner of the cooperatively managed Southern Exposure Seed Exchange.
+In 2016, Ira received the Southern Foodways Alliance Craig Claiborne Lifetime Achievement Award.
 She serves on the boards of Organic Seed Alliance, Virginia Association for Biological Farming (VABF) and the Organic Seed Growers and Trade Association (OSGATA), the lead plaintiff in OSGATA ET AL v Monsanto.
 She co-organizes the Heritage Harvest Festival at Monticello and speaks throughout the southeast.
 She blogs at www.motherearthnews.com/organic-gardening and www.southernexposure.com.